Preparedness Advice Blog

 Tag Archives: Fruit

 This morning I ran across an article that states that ½ of all the produce grown in the United states is thrown away.
 Half of all US food produce is thrown away, new research suggests.
 This is something that I believe based on personal experience.
 For the last few years we have been able to get lots of free produce.

 If you ask, many farmers will let you glean their fields.
 Sometime the vegetables are not perfect, being deformed, but still taste the same.
-Late in the season after the main harvest there are often new vegetables and fruit appearing. …Read More...
+Late in the season after the main harvest there are often new vegetables and fruit appearing.
+Because this is a bit sparse, this is often not picked. …Read More...

 We all go to the store and buy liquid pectin, but why it is so easy to make.
 Pectin is a natural substance that’s found in all fruits.
 Apples and crab apples contain the highest concentrations of pectin.
 As fruit ripens, it loses pectin.
 Barely ripe fruit will have the most natural pectin.